 w||XTw-y||2

-yXTwRowspace of XRnThe required point is the projection of y on the row space of X. This means that y-XTw is orthogonal to the row space of X:X(y-XTw)=0This leads us back to the normal equations, XXTw=Xy.
-The projection of y onto the row space of X is given by (XT)ā y.5.
-Probabilistic PerspectiveWe assume that yi is generated by adding a noise term to wTxi:yi=wTxi+šiAssuming šiā¼N(0,š2), we have:yi|xiā¼N(wTxi,š2)We can now use MLE to estimate w.LikelihoodL(w)ānāi=1exp[-(yi-wTxi)2
+yXTwRowspace of XRnThe required point is the projection of y on the row space of X. Let XTw be this projection.
+It follows that y-XTw is orthogonal to the row space of X:X(y-XTw)=0This leads us back to the normal equations, XXTw=Xy.
+The vector w is given by (XT)ā y.5.
+Probabilistic PerspectiveThe final perspective is perhaps the most important.
+We assume that the true relationship between the features and labels is linear, corrupted by some noise.
+We model this noise to be a zero-mean Gaussian.
+The noise is independent of the features and we denote it by ši for the ith data-point:yi=wTxi+šiSetting šiā¼N(0,š2), where š2 is the variance in the noise, we have:yiā¼N(wTxi,š2)We can now use MLE to estimate w.
+In this, note that xi is treated as a constant. yi is the random variable.LikelihoodL(w)ānāi=1exp[-(yi-wTxi)2

 2š2]Log-likelihoodAfter collecting terms that do not affect the optimization in c:l(w)=-1